KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

     - `register-characteristic 0x{hex_UUID_like_1111} {read,write,notify}`
     - `register-application` to tell BlueZ about the service/characteristics

+**MITM tools**
+- [Gattacker](https://github.com/securing/gattacker) and [BTLEjuice](https://github.com/DigitalSecurity/btlejuice) are the classic tools
+  - These are pretty outdated, though

 ## Miscellaneous
+- If using VMWare, uncheck `Share Bluetooth devices with Linux` (somewhat unexpectedly) allowing us to see the BLE dongles as USB devices
 - Tool to lookup first three octets of a MAC address to see who it's from: https://www.wireshark.org/tools/oui-lookup.html
   - For example, `b8:c0:65`, returns `Universal Electronics, Inc.`
 - [ble_ctf](https://github.com/hackgnar/ble_ctf) is a BLE CTF installed on the ESP32; good practice